DILCISBoard/E-ARK-AIP/index.md

 The AIP is an extension of the IP format; therefore it must follow the basic structure of an IP.
-Figure [9](#fig9) shows that the IP components, consisting of METS file, `Metadata` and `representations` directories, are repeated on theAIP level.
-The extension of the AIP format is basically given by the fact thatthe AIP is an IP which can contain another IP (here i.e. a SIP) in the `submission` directory.
+Figure [9](#fig9) shows that the IP components, consisting of METS file, `Metadata` and `representations` folders, are repeated on theAIP level.
+The extension of the AIP format is basically given by the fact thatthe AIP is an IP which can contain another IP (here i.e. a SIP) in the `submission` folder.

-Note that the `representations` directory in the AIP root directory is optional.
+Note that the `representations` folder in the AIP root folder is optional.
-It means that this directory must only exist in case representations other than the ones originally submitted are added to the AIP.
+It means that this folder must only exist in case representations other than the ones originally submitted are added to the AIP.

-The AIP is an IP, therefore the CSIP requirement *CSIPSTR4* applies and the AIP's root MUST contain a METS file that either references all metadata and data files or it references other METS files located in the corresponding representation directories of the AIPs or of the original submission’s `representations`.
+The AIP is an IP, therefore the CSIP requirement *CSIPSTR4* applies and the AIP's root MUST contain a METS file that either references all metadata and data files or it references other METS files located in the corresponding representation folders of the AIPs or of the original submission’s `representations`.

 The METS file which is located in the root folder of the information package is